eryk260/2sixty/adr/adr-0013-gcp-centralised-audit-logs-2019-04-10.md

 ## Consequences
    - Facilitate running SQL queries against audit log entries stored in BigQuery Tables for suspicious activitites.
-   - Faciliate builidng Reports for Security officer to analyse
+   - Faciliate building Reports for Security Officer to analyse.
-   - Data from BigQuery table could be used for SOX Compliance audit
+   - Data from BigQuery table could be used for SOX Compliance audit.
+   - Cost of BQ storage.
+   - Ensure logs are configured for new billing accounts.